 The large size actually made these knives more suitable for outdoor activities, like camping and bushcraft.
 It also enabled Wenger to introduce a liner-locking mechanism for the blade, making it more secure to use.

 Of course, Wenger also added the EvoGrip scales to the Ranger thereby introducing a new series called the Ranger Grip.
 Some of these also have a one-handed opening blade.

-The 130mm Ranger Grip models are often regarded as the best large Swiss Army Knives you can own.
+The 130mm Ranger Grip models are often regarded as some of the best large Swiss Army Knives you can own.

 The Delemont Collection of Victorinox has many models of the Ranger and Ranger Grip series.
 Especially, the Ranger Grip 78, and the Ranger Grip 58 Hunter are two of the best for outdoor activities, as I have explained in this post.

-Wenger is no more an independent company and only exists as a Victorinox brand nowadays.
+Wenger is no longer an independent company and only exists as a Victorinox brand nowadays.

-But many SAK lovers and enthusiasts still remember with love and affection some of the Swiss Army Knives that it made during its heyday.
+Many SAK lovers and enthusiasts still remember with love and affection some of the Wenger Swiss Army Knife models that it made during its heyday.

 The greatest example of Wenger’s innovation will always be the Wenger Giant, the experimental model that went on to bag a Guinness World Record (read more about it here).

 In this post, we went through some of the popular Wenger SAKs that existed.
 Of course, none of these will ever be made again with the Wenger logo.
-But some of the choicest Wenger designs still exist as part of the Victorinox Delemont Collection with minor changes along with Victorinox logo and branding.
+But a few of the choicest Wenger designs still exist as part of the Victorinox Delemont Collection with minor changes along with the Victorinox logo and branding.